fbpx

 After serving the Downriver community for nearly 100 years, DTE successfully demolished the boiler house at its retired Trenton Channel Power Plant very early in the morning on Friday, June 21.
 Many people who live in the area, including several current and former DTE employees, came to watch this historic event from a viewing location on Grosse Ile.

 The demolition lasted for less than one minute and went exactly as planned.
-Renee Tomina, senior vice president, Project Management Office, for DTE Energy, said, “This was a huge project for DTE and the team executed it flawlessly.”
+Renee Tomina, senior vice president, Project Management Office, for DTE Energy, said, “This was a huge project for DTE, and the team executed it flawlessly.”

 • All work was coordinated with local emergency response and regulatory agencies.